Misterdjack/flickr-fun/README.md

 # Flickr Funhouse

-quick project for redux coding challenge
+quick project to show the how quickly you make a simple, scalable app using React Native and Redux

 To begin, make sure you have the API keys for flickr declared in a root file or ENV variables as follows: